AJAX $.post Method of jQuery to Load Data

 $(".divpost").append(postresult);

-An ajax post example with HTML table
+An ajax post example with an HTML table

-The PHP file will connect to MySQL database server and its specified database.
-After that, an SQL query is used to retrieve data from tbl_products table.
-The table data is then displayed in an HTML table.
+After that, an SQL SELECT query is used to retrieve data from tbl_products table.
+The table data is displayed in an HTML table.

 See the output below first which is followed by a little description: